speedata/lxpath/Readme.md

 ## Limitations

+* Work in progress: union/except/intersect and date functions are currently missing
 * This library is not unicode aware (see above).
+* No schema support.
 * Since Lua does not have “real” regular expressions, the functions that expect regular expressions are not implemented (`matches()`, `replace()`, `tokenize()`).
 You should provide your own implementations of these functions.

 You can override the XPath functions.